stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ### Configure GitHub Access

 1. Generate a Fine-grained Token (PAT) on GitHub.
-PAT (Fine-grained): Allows you to select repositories from your GitHub organization which can use the token.[`Create a fine-grained token`](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) with the below-mentioned permissions for your source code repository:
+PAT (Fine-grained): Allows you to select repositories from your GitHub organization that can use the token.[`Create a fine-grained token`](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) with the below-mentioned permissions for your source code repository:

     - Go to your GitHub account `settings`.
     - Navigate to `Developer settings` > `Personal access tokens`.